aedoardo1990/2nd_Project/README.md

 # F1 - Pole Position!
 Welcome to F1 - Pole Position!
 It is a Memory Card Game for fans of Formula 1 or fans of online games.
 Uncover the matching pairs of F1 teammates.
-The fastest you match them and the higher chances you will have to start in pole ahead of everyone and of Super Max - the nickname of the Formula1 Champion Max Verstappen.
+The fastest you match them and the higher chances you will have to start in pole ahead of everyone and of Super Max - alias Max Verstappen.

+In Formula1 racing and other motorsport races, the pole position is usually the best and "statistically the most advantageous" starting position on the track.
+The driver starting on pole is the one that qualifies with the fastest lap on the day before the race.

 The link to our Live Website can be found here - [F1 - Pole Position!](https://aedoardo1990.github.io/F1_PolePosition/).